google/googletest/README.md

 run/debug your tests.

-[Cornichon](https://pypi.org/project/cornichon/) is a small Gherkin DSL parser that generates stub code for Google Test.
+[Cornichon](https://pypi.org/project/cornichon/) is a small Gherkin DSL parser that generates stub code for GoogleTest.

 ## Requirements

-Google Test is designed to have fairly minimal requirements to build and use with your projects, but there are some.
+GoogleTest is designed to have fairly minimal requirements to build and use with your projects, but there are some.
 If you notice any problems on your platform, please file an issue on the
 [GoogleTest GitHub Issue Tracker](https://github.com/google/googletest/issues).